-Hand-illustrated and animated by Pendleton Ward, the artist behind Adventure Time, the eight environments that our hero explores are vibrant and filled with different colors and nuances.
-The art and animations are lighthearted and lively, drawing our attention to the diversity of the landscapes, monsters, and bosses that look powerful and intimidating, yet silly and bright, all at once.
+Hand-illustrated and animated by Pendleton Ward, the artist behind Adventure Time, the eight environments that our hero explores are vibrant, filled with different colors and nuances.
+The art and animations are lighthearted and lively, drawing attention to the diversity of landscapes.
+The monsters, and bosses look powerful and intimidating, yet silly and bright, all at once.

 Cards of Strength, but Also Possibly Death

 Each floor is a grid of card stacks assigned a number representing strength or value.
 The top of each card stack has either a monster, weapon, scroll, or gold and potions, but don't be fooled by the simplicity.
 Each monster has different abilities including, but not at all limited to, poison, confusion, and swapping locations with another card stack.